 * GDF Suez says better investment climate necessary

 By Christoph Steitz and Vera Eckert

-Germany, prompted by the March 11 earthquake and tsunami last year that caused a disaster at Japan’s Fukushima plant, decided to abandon nuclear power by 2022, leaving a large energy
+Germany, prompted by the March 11 earthquake and tsunami last year that caused a disaster at Japan’s Fukushima plant, decided to abandon nuclear power by 2022, leaving a large energy gap to fill.

-happened,” said Michael Suess, a board member at German industry conglomerate Siemens who is in charge of the group’s energy sector.
+“Since the energy shift was announced, not much has happened,” said Michael Suess, a board member at German industry conglomerate Siemens who is in charge of the group’s energy sector.

 “We finally need to gain traction now,” he said.

 Switching off all 17 nuclear plants by 2022 will lead to a power gap of more 20,000 megawatts (MW) and the German government is focusing its plans on new gas plants, as they are friendlier to the environment than coal plants.

 Utilities, are less keen.
 They say high natural gas costs, still mostly tied to oil with its inbuilt geopolitical price premiums, and low power prices make gas plants an unprofitable business.